DenzelPenzel/go-practice/readme.md

 ### Slices
   - Slice descriptor contains a pointer to an underlying array, along with length and capacity
+    ```
+    type slice struct {
+      array unsafe.Pointer
+      len   int
+      cap   int
+    }
+    ```

+  - The underlying array could be allocated on the heap, but not the slice header itself

+  - If capacity unknown or capacity exceeds 64 KB -> move on the heap

+    ```
+    slice := make([]int, 0, 3)
+    println("slice:", slice, "- slice addr:", &slice)
+    slice = append(slice, 1, 2, 3)

+    // it’s no longer on our goroutine stack
+    // slice exceeds capacity, address of the underlying array changed
+    slice = append(slice, 4)
+    ```

 - Pointer to a slice (&aaa) -> ref to the slice descriptor, not the underlying array
   ```